Ryuthns/MQTT-Project/README.md

 **"more updates soon"**

 ## Cross-platform pub&sub
-We tried publishing in Linux and subscribing in Windows.
+We tried publishing and subscribing on various operating systems.
 The result is that it can be cross-platformed. <br/>
 • Windows to Linux and Linux to Window ✅<br/>
 • Raspbian to Linux and Linux to Raspbian ✅<br/>
 • Linux to Linux  ✅<br/>